Roman-UCLU/movies/README.md

-# movies
+# Welcome astronomers!

+Do the following:

+* Fork this repo
+* Add a new file and use your first name as the filename
-Repo to share the titles of our favorite films
+* Put the title of your favorite movie in the file
+* Commit
+* Create a **pull request**